bukarinevg/servers-monitoring/README.md

 - `config/` - This directory contains configuration file.
 - `db/` - This directory contains migrations.
+- `db-dump/` - This directory contains the database dump file.
+- `postman/` - This directory contains the postman collection.
 - `docker-images/` - This directory contains Dockerfile images.
 - `src/` - This directory contains the main application code.
   - `controllers/` - This directory contains the controller classes performing route paths.